 - Please finish PS#8 with assessment #7 corrections

 - Hey, I left out one correct answer in the “2D Work” video: “For the dot product, you would multiply the displacement by the horizontal component of force.”
 I apologize for the omission.
 Additionally, in the last momentum question, if you want to find the final velocity of the car I hit, you’d need to divide p2 by m2.
 Also, if I am interested in finding out if the collision is elastic, YES I would find the kinetic energy before and after.
 If it is an elastic collision, then I would conserve kinetic energy.

 - See this video about the mass on the inclined plane (9.5 minutes)

 - Watch Statics

 - Please look at some past student projects on the Project #2 website and think about your project.
-Posting the group project is due before class Thursday.
+Emailing your instructor the group project is due before class Thursday.
 By posting your group project first, you reserve this topic for your group because I won’t allow two groups to do the same project.
 They have to be somewhat different.
 Reserve your project as soon as possible.
-Please post them on the “Second Project Website” accessible on the main class website under “Group Project“.

 - Have no idea of what to do for your second project?
 Consider doing question 1 in section 7.4.
 I think there’s still a carousel at Cuesta Park.
 Always be safe and DON’T be dumb and involve in any way anything with a motor/engine!
 I can also give you a scale you can use to measure forces you put on the wheel.